Why should you learn German? The real question is, why not?

 10. Public relations

-ITES, Outsourcing, and offshoring industry have brought tons of employment opportunities in India paving the way for learning German languages in India.
-Apart from MNCs in the BPO and KPO sectors, many public relations agencies in India and abroad need the services of a foreign language expert.
+ITES, outsourcing, and the offshoring industry have brought tons of employment opportunities in India, paving the way for learning German languages in India.

 11. Advertising manager